Octophin/scute/readme.md

 # Translations

 Scute makes use of Flask_Babel to provide translations.
 It automatically looks in a "/translations" folder in your app if you wish to provide your own translations.
+Please see [Flask-Babel documentation](https://github.com/python-babel/flask-babel) for more information on how to do this.

 To change the default locale of your app use the `BABEL_DEFAULT_LOCALE` Flask config setting.
 For example (app is your Flask app):